OliverSieweke/oliversieweke/content/projects/octopus/main-description.md

 Octopus is a crypto trading bot I created for fun in 2018.
 It is managing my initial investment of 50€ on Coinbase.

-A bot that I created for fun.
-It is trading on Coinbase and managing my initial investment of 100€

-You can check how he is doing [here]().

 ## Backstory
 Back in 2016 I made an extremely lucky investment in Ether, which allowed me to buy a VW T3 with my girlfriend.
 A very instructive journey in terms of trading, psychology and finance!